michalweclawik/FullStackProject/README.md

 - MySQL database

-All cars data is fetch from API and with REACT slider carousel being display in home page.
+All car data is fetch from API and with REACT slider carousel being display in home page.
 Once user click on car`s card this will fetch the desired data from API and display a window with more information about car.

 User Can also add a new Car do the data base or update already existing one.